Powered by Fr. Abraham Mutholath Foundation NFP

 Jesus kept many Jewish traditions, and one was the importance he gave to number 12 in selecting his apostles.
 They stood for the 12 sons or tribes of Israel.
 After the death of Judas, the college of the apostles was very particular to keep the same number by selecting Mathias to substitute Judas Iscariot.

 Number 12 has importance in the Bible.
 It is one of the perfect numbers like 3, 7, and 10 derived from the 12 sons of Jacob whose descendants became the 12 tribes of Israel.
 Moses sent 12 spies to Canaan representing the 12 tribes of Israel.
 Jesus considered his church as the new Israel and selected 12 men as the pillars of his church.
-He said of his apostles, “Listen to my words: at the renewal of all things, when the Son of Man sits on his throne in glory, you who have followed me will yourselves sit on twelve thrones to rule the twelve tribes of Israel.”
-(Matthew 19:28).
+He said of his apostles, “Listen to my words: at the renewal of all things, when the Son of Man sits on his throne in glory, you who have followed me will yourselves sit on twelve thrones to rule the twelve tribes of Israel” (Mt 19:28).

-Thomas was not with them when Jesus came.
+Thomas was not with them when Jesus came

 (25) The other disciples told him, “We have seen the Lord.”
-But he replied, “Until I have seen in his hands the print of the nails, and put my finger in the mark of the nails and my hand into his side, I will not believe.”
+But he replied, “Until I have seen in his hands the print of the nails, and put my finger in the mark of the nails and my hand into his side, I will not believe”

 Nail marks